is-the-bench-arch-safe

 Now let’s talk about cooling down because what you do after lifting is just as crucial as the lift itself.

-• Fuel Up: Opt for a snack or meal rich in carbs and protein to give your muscles the nutrients they need to repair and grow stronger.
+– Fuel Up.
+I opt for a snack or meal rich in carbs and protein to give my muscles the nutrients they need to repair and grow stronger.

-• Gentle Cardio: A little light cardio, think a leisurely bike ride or a chill walk, can help shake off that lactic acid, making you feel less like a rusty robot.
+– Gentle Cardio.
+A little light cardio—think a leisurely bike ride or a chill walk—helps me shake off that lactic acid, making me feel less like a rusty robot.

 Gentler Alternatives to the Classic Barbell Bench Press